IBM-Cloud/terraform-provider-ibm/website/docs/d/backup_recovery.html.markdown

 						* `id` - (Integer) Specifies the id of the object.
 						* `name` - (String) Specifies the name of the object.
 				* `recover_to_new_source` - (Boolean) Specifies whether or not to recover the Namespaces to a different source than they were backed up from.
+			* `recovery_zone_migration_params` - (List) Specifies rules for performing zone migrations during recovery.
+Used in case of recovery to new location and the namespace being recovered is in a different zone.
+			Nested schema for **recovery_zone_migration_params**:
+				* `current_value` - (String) Specifies the current value for the mapping that needs to be mutated.
+				* `new_value` - (String) Specifies the new value for the mapping with which the fields need to be updated with.
 			* `rename_recovered_namespaces_params`  - (List) Specifies params to rename the Namespaces that are recovered.
 If not specified, the original names of the Namespaces are preserved.
 If a name collision occurs then the Namespace being recovered will overwrite the Namespace already present on the source.
 			Nested schema for **rename_recovered_namespaces_params**:
 				* `prefix` - (String) Specifies the prefix string to be added to recovered or cloned object names.
 				* `suffix` - (String) Specifies the suffix string to be added to recovered or cloned object names.